kobaltz/clamby/README.md

 - *low*: show errors, but nothing else
 - *medium*: show errors and briefly what happened _(default)_
 - *high*: as verbose as possible

+#### Executable paths

+Setting any of the executable paths makes Clamby to use those paths instead of the defaults for the system calls.
+The default configuration for these should be perfectly fine for most use cases but it may be required to configure custom paths in case ClamAV is manually installed to a custom location.

+In order to configure the paths, use the following configuration options:

+- *executable_path_clamscan*: defines the executable path for the `clamscan` executable, defaults to `clamscan`
+- *executable_path_clamdscan*: defines the executable path for the `clamdscan` executable, defaults to `clamdscan`
+- *executable_path_freshclam*: defines the executable path for the `freshclam` executable, defaults to `freshclam`

 # Dependencies